Yasuko Endō: Suicide

 Endō had been scheduled to debut as an idol singer on May 21, 1986 by performing the Riv.Star Records song "In the Distance," composed by Tetsuo Sakurai with arrangement by Yūji Toriyama and lyrics by Masako Arikawa.
 However, on March 30, she jumped from the roof of a seven-story building in Asakusabashi, Taito-ku and died.
 Earlier that day at 5:40 PM, Endō had gone with the Hirata Office manager to the café that her mother managed.
 There, the three had a meeting to prepare for Endō's singing debut.
 The meeting ended at 7:10.
 After chatting with her mother for about 20 minutes, Endō left the café with the words, "I'm sorry, Mama" (ママごめんね).
 She entered the building next to the café; left an earring on the rooftop, and jumped.
-At 8:34, she was found on the road by passersby and taken to a hospital in Sumida-ku, where her death was confirmed at 9:30 PM.
+At 8:34, she was found on the road by a passersby and taken to a hospital in Sumida-ku, where her death was confirmed at 9:30 PM.

 Endō's mother and Hirata Office associates denied the rumor that the Office opposed the continuation of Endō's romantic relationship, and it was widely speculated that a demanding work schedule that permitted no breaks could have led to her burnout.
 According to Endō's mother, Endō had been acting strangely for about a month before her death.
 While her reading material had included Shūsaku Endō's essay Ai to Jinsei wo Meguru Dansō, she had suddenly started reading hard-boiled novels such as The Beast to Die, Senshi no Banka, and Kako (Remember).
 The word "death" had also emerged repeatedly in Endō's utterances.
 Moreover, Endō was allegedly obsessed with the lyrics of the B-side track of her scheduled debut single, "Telephone".
 Producer Yukio Hashi had said: "I pepped her up saying 'Eclipse Miho Nakayama', and she cheerfully and brightly replied 'Yes'.
 She was the kind of girl who said things directly, and even though she said so clearly, 'I'll definitely do that'...I still don't believe it even now."

 Shortly after Endō's death, idol singer Yukiko Okada jumped from the roof of the Sun Music building.
 Endō is considered to have been the catalyst for Okada's suicide, and the term Okada and Yukko syndrome entered the Japanese popular lexicon.